thalium/icebox/www/content/posts/getting_started.md

 # start VirtualBox.exe
 ```

-## Prepare a Windows 10 VM
+## Set up a Windows 10 VM

-To use Icebox, you will need to prepare a VirtualBox VM, a full Windows 10 VM in this example.
+To use Icebox, you will need to set up a VirtualBox VM, a full Windows 10 VM in this example.
 There are only two prerequisites:
 - Configure the VM to have only one CPU
 - Configure the VM to have at most 8192 MB of RAM

-We plan to possibly remove those two limitations eventually.
+We are planning to remove those two limitations later.

-We will assume that your VM is named "win10" for the rest of this article.
+We will assume that your VM is named "win10" for the remaining of this article.
 We advise you to create a snapshot of the VM after installation so you can quickly restore a clean environment and skip the need to reboot the whole operating system.

 ## Build Icebox